AnthonyF333/FaceLandmark_PFLD_UltraLight/README.md

   * [WFLW.zip](https://pan.baidu.com/s/1WHSwQOqbf9QQWcoLgEQbng)
   * Password: rw1t
 * Move the WFLW.zip to ./data/ directory and unzip the WFLW.zip
-* Run SetPreparation.py.
+* Run SetPreparation.py to generate the training and test data.

-* By default, it repeat 10 times for every image for augmentation, and save result in ./data/test_data/ and ./data/train_data/ directory.
+* By default, it repeats 10 times for every image for augmentation, and save results in ./data/test_data/ and ./data/train_data/ directory.

 ## Training
-Before training, you can check or modify network configuration (e.g. batch_size, epoch and steps etc..) in config.py.
+Before training, check or modify network configuration (e.g. batch_size, epoch and steps etc..) in config.py.
   * MODEL_TYPE: you can choose PFLD, PFLD_Ghost or PFLD_Ghost_Slim for different network.
   * WIDTH_FACTOR: you can choose 1 for original network or 0.25 for narrower network.